EMS FAQ

 PLEASE NOTE: California Professional Firefighters makes no attempt to give any legal advice or direction.
 An attorney should be consulted for legal advice.

-The Emergency Medical Services Authority provides the information on their website.
+The Emergency Medical Services Authority provides information on its website.

 Section 1797.201 of the Health and Safety Code states: “Upon the request of a city or fire district that contracted for or provided, as of June 1, 1980, prehospital emergency medical services, a county shall enter into a written agreement with the city or fire district regarding the provision of prehospital emergency medical services for that city or fire district.
 Until such time that an agreement is reached, prehospital emergency medical services shall be continued at not less than the existing level, and the administration of prehospital EMS by cities and fire districts presently providing such services shall be retained by those cities and fire districts, except the level of prehospital EMS may be reduced where the city council, or the governing body of a fire district, pursuant to a public hearing, determines that the reduction is necessary.”